 Length-frequency data were obtained from a fishery-dependent catch sampling program.
-Puerulus sampling is undertaken at four sites in the NZRLF and based on data collected from July to June.
+Puerulus sampling is undertaken at four sites in the NZRLF and based on data collected from July to October.

-A detailed description of the qR fishery assessment model is provided in McGarvey and Matthews (2001) and Linnane et al. (2019).
-Updates made since 2017 include: (i) logbook catch totals summed over the NZRLF 12-month fishing season starting from 1 June of each year; (ii) from 2014-2019, using a rescaled measure of fishing effort that removes the effect of lower winter (June-October) catch rates; and (iii) additionally adjusting the model measure of effort, (2019/20 season only), to account for COVID market disruption after 22 January 2020.
+A detailed description of the qR fishery assessment model is provided in McGarvey and Matthews (2001) and Linnane et al. (2022).
+The primary output from the model are: (i) legal-sized biomass; (ii) egg production; (iii) % unfished egg production; (iv) exploitation rate (fraction of legal-sized biomass harvested); and (v) recruitment.
+Updates made since 2017 include: (i) logbook catch totals summed over the NZRLF 12-month fishing season starting from 1 June of each year; (ii) from 2014 onward using a rescaled measure of fishing effort that removes the effect of lower winter (June-October) catch rates; and (iii) additionally adjusting the model measure of effort, (2019/20 season only), to account for COVID market disruption after 22 January 2020.

-Two further modifications were made in 2021 to the NZ qR model: (iv) new weights-at-age were used that assume first-year recruits have a mean length obtained by one-half-year's growth above the LML of 105 mm CL; (v) a separate catchability parameter for years since the implementation of quota (2003+) is now estimated.
+Two further modifications were made in 2021 to the NZRLF qR model: (iv) new weights-at-age were used that assume first-year recruits have a mean length obtained by one-half-year's growth above the LML of 105 mm CL; (v) a separate catchability parameter for years since the implementation of quota (2003+) is now estimated.
 Both modifications have improved the agreement of model data compared with data mean weight (as Cw/Cn).
 The resulting qR model biomass and egg production time series now agree closely with those estimated by LenMod, most notably in recent years.
-Details of the full model correction will be given in the stock assessment reports for 2020/21 due in 2022.
+Details of the full model correction are provided in Linnane et al. (2022).